mgarrido/todo.txt-cli/todo.actions.d/README.md

 ## Configuration

-You can change the note file extension by adding an entry to your `todo.cfg` file:
+You can change the note file extension or pager used for showing notes by adding an entry to your `todo.cfg` file:

 ```
 # Note file extension
 export TODO_NOTE_EXT=.md
+export TODO_NOTE_PAGER=less
 ```